-Before you upload an image, change its filename to something descriptive, separating the words with hyphens.
+Before you upload an image to Squarespace, change its filename to something descriptive, separating the words with hyphens.
 Image captions (in image blocks) are converted to ‘alt text', so fill in the caption even when you don't intend to display it.

-Here's more from Squarespace about adding alt-text to your images.
+Here’s the full story from Squarespace on adding alt-text to your images.

-Make sure you fill in your address both on your contact page (or in the footer on every page) and in the back end, in Settings - Business Information.
+At the same time, make sure you add the same address to your contact page (or in the footer on every page) and in the back end, in Settings - Business Information.
 This is worth doing even if you don't provide services from your business address.
-Trust me.

 Google will crawl your site maybe once a month if you're just a tiny local website, but you can also request a crawl via the search console.
 Do this when you go live and whenever you make big changes to your website.